thefrontside/interactors/website/docs/composition.md

 and filters as the text field that we passed as an argument, so we can call the `fillIn` action from the `TextField` interactor on the result!

+## Taking it further

+With `find` we can compose interactors on the fly, but when you are creating your own interactors, there are many more ways to reuse and compose interactors to create complex interactions and simplify common tasks.
+Check out our guides on defining [locators](/docs/create-locator), [filters](/docs/create-filters) and [actions](/docs/create-actions) for more information.

 ## Waiting

 You might be worried that composing interactors this way would have an effect